amunategui/amunategui.github.io/_posts/2015-03-27-variable-importance-shuffler.md

 <BR><BR>
 The code is the same but the results are different which is to be expected when using two different models (tree based versus linear).

-As a bonus, here is a great package for quick varialbe importance.
+As a bonus, here is a great package for quick variable importance.
 I won't go into any details but I recommend it for its speed!

 ```r